latentspace.

 Central difference method: \[ \begin{align*} \,\\ f'(x) &= \lim_{h \, \rightarrow \, 0} \, \frac{1}{2} \cdot \left( \frac{f(x + h) - f(h)}{h} - \frac{f(x - h) - f(h)}{h} \right) \\\,\\ &= \lim_{h \, \rightarrow \, 0} \, \frac{1}{2} \cdot \frac{f(x + h) - f(x - h)}{h} \\\,\\ &= \lim_{h \, \rightarrow \, 0} \, \frac{f(x + h) - f(x - h)}{2h} \,\\ \end{align*} \]

-The \(h \,(\text{or } dx)\) in the expression is a perturbation value that determines the accuracy of the approximation.
-As \(h\) approaches zero, the numerical approximation gets closer to the true derivative.
-However, in practice, we cannot use an infinitely small value due to computational limitations and floating-point precision.
-Choosing an appropriate step size is crucial.
-Too large values lead to poor approximations, while too small values can cause numerical instability due to rounding errors.
-A stable perturbation value typically ranges from \(h = 10^{-4}\) to \(h = 10^{-6}\).
-In this implementation, I used \(h = 10^{-6}\) as the perturbation value.
+The value \(h \,(\text{or } dx)\) in the expression is a perturbation value that controls the accuracy of the approximation.
+As \(h\) approaches zero, the numerical approximation becomes closer to the true derivative.
+However, in practice, an infinitely small value cannot be used due to computational limitations and floating-point precision.
+The choice of step size is important: values that are too large lead to poor approximations, while values that are too small cause numerical instability due to rounding errors.
+A stable perturbation value typically ranges from \(h = 10^{-4}\) to \(h = 10^{-6}\), and in this implementation \(h = 10^{-6}\) is used.

 Expression of Loss functions